 Net capital gain on line 14.
-If net capital gain is included in the total on line 14, you must determine the amount of the net capital gain included on line 14 to compute the tax on line 15.
-Figure that amount by using the Line 5 Worksheet used to figure net capital gain included on line 5.
-Subtract the net capital gain included on line 5 (the amount on the last line of the worksheet) from the child's net capital gain (the amount on line A of that worksheet).
-The result is the amount of net capital gain included on line 14 of the child's Form 8615.
+To figure the tax on line 15, you will need to know the amount of net capital gain included on line 14.
+To find that amount, subtract the net capital gain included on line 5 (the last line of the appropriate Line 5 Worksheet, earlier) from the child's net capital gain (line A of the Line 5 Worksheet).
+The result is the amount of net capital gain included on line 14.